IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 Take, for instance, a program that accepts two integers as input, and checks if the first is less than the second.
 Normally, you would write a function of type `Integer -> Integer -> Bool`, which takes two integers and returns a boolean.
 However, when working with an eDSL, your program might have a type like `AST Integer -> AST Integer -> AST Bool`, which takes two ASTs that evaluate to integers, combines them, and yields a larger AST that evaluates to a boolean.
+The complexity increases further if the comparison is polymorphic, since it is unlikely that the usual method of writing polymorphic functions (such as Haskell's `Ord` instance) can be reused.
 Like standalone DSLs, this also introduces additional learning curves and cognitive load, though for a different reason.

 Another disadvantage of eDSLs is that it is harder, compared to the other two approaches, to produce readable target code or accurate source mappings for debuggers.